 - Madagasikara Voakajy (MV) is a Malagasy biodiversity organisation that uses conservation science and community participation to protect endemic Malagasy species and their habitats.
 MV is working with GTC to improve the conservation of three endemic baobab species in Madagascar.

 - The Morton Arboretum, US is an internationally recognized nonprofit organization and outdoor museum working toward a greener, healthier, more beautiful world by conserving and caring for trees.
-It is working with GTC to promote tree conservation in the United States.
+The Morton Arboretum is working with GTC to promote tree conservation in the United States and has apporinted a Global Tree Conservation Officer to work with GTC one day per week.

 - National Botanical Garden of Georgia is a leading research, cultural-educational and nature conservation institution in the country.
 Originally a Royal Garden is gained botanical garden status in 1845.
 It has worked with GTC and BGCI to record and digitalis its collection of rare and native plants of Caucasus.